 My dad religiously gargles with salt water every day.
-Every.
-Single.
-Day.
-He’s super disciplined about it.
-But are there real benefits of gargling with salt water?
-Or is it just an old custom founded in … being an old custom?
+Every single day… He’s that disciplined about it.
+It’s not surprising since there are real, proven benefits of gargling with salt water.

 Benefits of Gargling with Salt Water

 1. It kills microbes